simplertasks/aics/hn/hn-google-doc.md

 ## Beyond Simple AI Apps: Google Docs as an IDE

-While a text file is useful, a **Google Doc** is a superpower.
+While a text AICS file is useful, a **Google Doc** is a superpower.
 When we treat the Google Doc as the **IDE** (Integrated Development Environment), we unlock features that usually take developers weeks to build:

 1.  **UI Controls as Input Validation:** You can use **Insert > Dropdown** in Google Docs to create fixed lists.
 When you feed this to the AI, it forces strict input parameters, preventing user error before the script even runs.
 2.  **Tables as Databases:** Google Docs supports Tables.
 To an AI, a table is a structured database.
 You can paste a dataset into the document, and the AI can query, filter, and format that data instantly.